emcuttsy/monoglot-anxiety/content/english/blog/real-language-stories-becoming-an-imperfect-language-learner.md

 sidebar = "right"
 subtitle = "Upon moving to Italy, Heidi Lovejoy wanted to learn Italian, but her perfectionism was a bigger obstacle than anticipated.
 Making progress required a major change of mindset." summary = "Upon moving to Italy, Heidi Lovejoy wanted to learn Italian, but her perfectionism was a bigger obstacle than anticipated.
-Making progress required a major change of mindset." tags = ["Perfectionism", "Language learning tips", "Learn italian", "Italian"] title = "Real Language Stories: Becoming an Imperfect Language Learner" type = "featured"
+Making progress required a major change of mindset." tags = ["Perfectionism", "Language learning tips", "Italian"] title = "Real Language Stories: Becoming an Imperfect Language Learner" type = ""

 +++
 {{<notice note "Note from Elise">}}